jykingston/example-test-suite-ruby/README.md

 ## Updating Test Ownership

-Buildkite Test Analytics offers the concept of test ownership.
+Buildkite Test Engine offers the concept of test ownership.

 By utilising a TESTOWNERS file